'Time to calm down': Hong Kong protests simmer ahead of local elections

 Scores of construction workers worked at the mouth of the Cross-Harbour Tunnel, closed for more than a week after it was first blockaded, to repair toll booths smashed by protesters and clear debris from approach roads.

-Reporting by Kate Lamb, James Pomfret, Jessie Pang, Xihao Jiang, Scott Murdoch, Joyce Zhou, Greg Torode, Poppy McPherson, Josh Smith, and Athit Perawongmetha; Writing by Anne Marie Roantree, Jamie Freed, and Josh Smith; Editing by Clarence Fernandez, Muralikumar Anantharaman and Frances Kerry
+Reporting by Kate Lamb, James Pomfret, Jessie Pang, Xihao Jiang, Scott Murdoch, Joyce Zhou, Greg Torode, Poppy McPherson, Josh Smith, and Athit Perawongmetha; Writing by Anne Marie Roantree, Jamie Freed, and Josh Smith; Editing by Clarence Fernandez, Muralikumar Anantharaman and Ros Russell